 FAQs:

-The Queen’s Beasts coin series commemorates the ten heraldic statues that stood at Queen Elizabeth II’s coronation in 1953.
-Each beast represents a key element of British royal lineage and tradition, making the series a tribute to centuries of heraldic art and monarchy.
+The Queen’s Beasts Coin Series is inspired by the ten heraldic statues that stood guard at Queen Elizabeth II’s coronation in 1953.
+Each statue represented a different ancestral beast from British royal history, symbolizing lineage, strength, and tradition.